Blog post graphic for free piano scams and avoiding the baby grand giveaway.

 Indeed, it isn’t usual for scammers to attach a face, but it does help convince you it could be legitimate.
 While people don’t tend to say they’re “infringing on your privacy” simply by sending you an email, the rest of the email isn’t too phishy.
 And it doesn’t help that we get tons of requests from people who are actually trying to sell/donate their piano!

-Do consider that someone might have this email forwarded to them from a trusted friend or family member who believes the email to be legit.
+Do consider that you could have this email forwarded from a trusted friend or family member who believes the email to be legit.
 They may think it’s an incredible deal but since they don’t have room for it, they’ll forward it to a piano-loving associates.
-Then, because it’s “coming from” a trusted person, the new recipient is more likely to believe it themselves.
-So don’t forward anything you think could be a free piano scam!
-And if someone forwards it to you, send them this article!
+Then, because it’s “coming from” a trusted person, the new recipient is more likely to believe it.

 The latest almost-victim was a favorite music professor retired from ________ with a music doctorate (brilliant man!) who is still very active in the music community – leader of ________ etc – who was already to send the money “for the move” on a Steinway grand someone would donate to the ________ to sell and make their budget – when a friend STOPPED HIM. . . .